 Blue Mountain College Undergraduate Student Handbook.
-The undergraduate student handbook is prepared by the Office of Student Services in consultation with the Student Body Council.
+The undergraduate student handbook is prepared by the Office of Student Services in consultation with the Student Body Association Council.
 The handbook contains the rules and regulations with which all students should be familiar.
 The handbook also contains information regarding campus organizations and activities in which students are encouraged to participate.
 The handbook may be accessed on the BMC Web site at www.bmc.edu.

-The BMSeer.
-The BMSeer is produced periodically by students under the direction of the English faculty.
+The BMC Beacon.
+The BMC Beacon is the College online newspaper.
+It is produced periodically by students under the direction of the English faculty.
 Topics include campus life and activities, interviews, and special events.